 - a.
 Describe the activities to be conducted (methods and procedures) - b.
 How will the activities accomplish your stated objectives? - c.
-Feasibility (where, when, duration) of activities.
+Feasibility (where, when, duration) of activities. - d.
+How will this program run in a virtual format?

 7. Budget

 a.
 Please complete the budget sheet to outline how you intend to use the funds provided for research materials.